Rate of homogenization for fully-coupled McKean-Vlasov SDEs: Ergodic-Type Theorems for Fully-Coupled McKean-Vlasov SDEs

 where

-Here we used the required differentiability of $\Phi$ granted by Proposition \ref{proposition:allneededregularity}.
-Via the same Proposition and Assumption \ref{assumption:regularityofcoefficientsnew}, all the coefficients, as well as $\Phi$ and its derivatives, which appear in $A^\epsilon_k,k=1,2,3,4$ grow at most polynomially in $y$ uniformly in their other arguments.
-Thus, by Lemma \ref{lemma:barYuniformbound}, the martingale terms collected in $A^\epsilon_4(t)$ vanish in expectation, and there exists $m\in\bb{N}$ such that:
+Via the same Proposition \ref{proposition:allneededregularity} and Assumption \ref{assumption:regularityofcoefficientsnew}, all the coefficients, as well as $\Phi$ and its derivatives, which appear in $A^\epsilon_k,k=1,2,3,4$ grow at most polynomially in $y$ uniformly in their other arguments.
+Thus, by Lemma \ref{lemma:barYuniformbound}, the martingale terms collected in $A^\epsilon_4(t)$ vanish in expectation, and there exists $m\in\bb{N}$ such that: Combining the above bounds, we get the desired result. \end{proof}